High School English 1

 Parental Responsibilities

-Parents are responsible for helping students establish a routine that includes daily grammar and sentence writing practice and feedback as well as time to work on required homework and class preparation.
+Parents are responsible for helping students establish a routine that includes daily grammar and sentence writing practice as well as time to work on required homework and class preparation.
 Parents are responsible for grading anything with a key, which includes Vocabulary and Grammar, while teachers will grade all writing, compositions, and exams.
 It is highly recommended that parents review student writing and offer feedback before final drafts are turned in.

 Curriculum/Materials: